Diver

 You'd normally be self-employed as a commercial diver.

-With experience and further training, you could move into roles with extra responsibility and more pay, like life support technician or diving supervisor.
+With experience and further training, you could take up roles with extra responsibility like a dive leader or instructor, or a life support technician, supporting divers in a compression chamber.

-If working in a dive centre you could move into a management role.
+If working in a dive centre, you might move into management.

-You could also set up a business, or work in a related field where diving skills are necessary, like swimming pool engineering or maintenance.
+You could also set up a business, or work in a related field where diving skills are useful, like swimming pool or aquarium maintenance.

 Current opportunities